kip-hart/MicroStructPy/docs/source/package_guide.rst

 A polygonal mesh, :class:`.PolyMesh`, can be converted into an unstructured mesh using the :meth:`.TriMesh.from_polymesh` method.
-Facets between cells of the same seed number are merged before meshing to prevent unnecessary internal geometry.
+Cells of the same seed number are merged before meshing to prevent unnecessary internal geometry.
-Similarly, if the ``material_type`` of a phase is set to ``amorphous``, then facets between cells of the same phase number are also merged.
+Similarly, if the ``material_type`` of a phase is set to ``amorphous``, then cells of the same phase number are also merged.
 Cells with the ``material_type`` set to ``void`` are treated as holes in MeshPy, resulting in voids in the output mesh.